Michigan Wolverines women's volleyball: Virtue years (2023–present)

 On January 17, 2023, Erin Virtue was hired as the head coach to replace Rosen.
 Prior to Michigan, Virtue was the offensive coordinator for the United States women's national volleyball team, and the director of the USA National Team Development Program.
 Virtue had also previously served as an assistant coach at Michigan from 2011 to 2015 as well as Northwestern (2016–18), Cincinnati (2007–10), and Loyola Chicago (2006).

 Coaching Staff

 Facilities

 Since 1989, the team has played its home matches at Cliff Keen Arena located on Hoover Street in the school's athletic campus between the Administration Building and the Intramural Building.
-The facility has a seating capacity of 1,800 and is also used by Michigan's men's gymnatics and wrestling teams.
+The facility has a seating capacity of 1,800 and is also used by Michigan's men's gymnastics and wrestling teams.
 It was built in 1956 for the Michigan swimming and diving team and was known as the Matt Mann Pool from 1956 to 1988 and as Varsity Arena from 1988 to 1989.